Tips for Preventing Student Burnout

 • Finding yourself getting sick more often with head colds, stomach flu, etc.

-Emotional
+Emotional Burnout

 • Constantly feeling bored or uninterested in matters you used to enjoy.

-Dealing With Burnout: Getting Help
+Dealing with Burnout: Getting Help

 Most At-Risk Students for Burnout:

-Medical Student Burnout
+Nursing Student Burnout

-• Strained finances due to exorbitant student loans.
+• Strained finances due to student loans.

 • No incentive for well-being since a culture of ‘push through it’ is more encouraged.

-Architecture Student Burnout
+How to Prevent Student Burnout

-Time Management and Organization
+Tip #1: Time Management and Organization

-Breaking Down Responsibilities
+Tip #2: Breaking Down Responsibilities

-Set Reasonable Goals and Stick to Them
+Tip #3: Set Reasonable Goals and Stick to Them

-Maintain Good Health and Respect Personal Needs
+Tip #4: Maintain Good Health and Respect Personal Needs

-“Go Dark” with a Social-Media Shutdown
+Tip #5: “Go Dark” with a Social-Media Shutdown

 Fight Back Against Burnout